 Brown Butter Brussels Sprouts

 This Brussels sprouts recipe will convert all Brussels sprout haters to Brussels sprout lovers.
 If you try them (especially cooked this way) you’ll convert immediately.
 As a child, I put Brussels Sprouts in the Asparagus category.
 Heading “yuck”.
-As my palate became more refined and I grew up and stopped being so stubborn, I quickly realized that I had spent literally years missing out on this glorious dish, asparagus included.
+As my palate became more refined and I grew up and stopped being so stubborn, I quickly realized that I had spent years missing out on this glorious dish, asparagus included.
 They are amazing and have so many health benefits.
-I also have Balsamic Cranberry Roasted Brussels Sprouts and Balsamic Roasted Brussels Sprouts you can try once you taste how amazing Brussels sprouts are!
+I also have Balsamic Cranberry Roasted Brussels Sprouts, Smashed Brussels Sprouts, and Balsamic Roasted Brussels Sprouts you can try once you taste how amazing Brussels Sprouts are!

 If you’ve never tried brown butter before, it is time to try and get ready for your life to be changed for the better.
 Browned butter is a very simple process and it adds so much flavor to this already beautiful dish.
 I used the browned butter method a lot (check out my Homemade Ravioli dish), but I especially love it on Brussels Sprouts.